CrystalFerrai/UeSaveConverter/readme.md

 # UeSaveConverter

-A command line program that converts Unreal Engine save game files to and from a human editable json files.
+A command line program that converts Unreal Engine save game files to and from human editable json files.

 ## Releases